 Storing less equipment, and doing it more effectively, will be a long-term trend at the U.S. Defense Department’s combat logistics support agency as it plans to cut its size and business activity by more than a quarter in the coming years.
 The director of the Defense Logistics Agency (DLA), Navy Vice Adm.
 Mark Harnitchek, told reporters this month that DLA has "already put money in the bank" as it moves to cut $13 billion from its operations and material costs over fiscal ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "DLA Director Eyes Billions In Reductions".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "DLA Director Eyes Billions In Reductions".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.